larastan/larastan/README.md

 Thank you for considering to contribute to Larastan.
 All the contribution guidelines are mentioned [here](CONTRIBUTING.md).

 You can have a look at the [CHANGELOG](CHANGELOG.md) for constant updates & detailed information about the changes.
-You can also follow the twitter account for latest announcements or just come say hi!: [@enunomaduro](https://twitter.com/enunomaduro)
+You can also follow the Twitter account for latest announcements or just come say hi!: [@enunomaduro](https://twitter.com/enunomaduro).

 ## Support the development
 **Do you like this project?
 Support it by donating**